 “Qué Cabrón” – “What a bastard.”

-Cabron in Spanish refers to a “he-goat” with long giant horns.
-And, there is even a Spanish saying that equates a man with an unfaithful wife to Cabron.
+Cabron in Spanish refers to a “male goat” with long giant horns.
+And even a Spanish saying equates a man with an unfaithful wife to Cabron.
 This implies that the man’s antlers are growing.

 “No me Jodas” – “Don’t f*ck with Me!”

 The phrase “Don’t f*ck with me!” is a forceful and assertive statement that warns others not to cross the speaker.

 Spanish people commonly use it when they needs to establish boundaries, assert authority, or express frustration.
 It can also be used to tell someone to stop bothering or annoying you.